rlacerda83/task-control/readme.md

 - Configure the web server.
 If you use nginx copying the contents of the nginx file in the project root.

 #### Task process configuration
-To synchronize automatically tasks you need to enable automatic synchronization in the settings menu.
+To synchronize automatically tasks you need to enable automatic synchronization and enter your password in the settings menu.

 Tasks can be synchronized in the following ways:
 - Manually in the Tasks menu

 - Automatically using cron.
 To use this option simply copy the contents of the cron file in the project root and create a cron entry on your machine.

 - Automatically using supervisor.
 To use this option to copy the contents of the file supervisor in the project root and add the configuration to your supervisor.

 - Manually running on the terminal: `php artisan queue-listen` or `php artisan queue-work`.
 This option only works if automatic synchronization is enabled

 - Manually running `php artisan tasks:process`

 ## Contributing